Making the right decision between cloud, bare metal, and dedicated servers

 Traditional dedicated servers, also known as bare metal, can be deployed in data centers worldwide.
 Depending on its use case and desired geographical reach and application, but also dependent on the availability of solid (inter)connectivity options, users can have these dedicated or bare metal servers deployed anywhere on the planet and get access to the server hardware remotely.

 Worldstream, for instance, has its bare metal hardware located in network-dense data centers in the Rotterdam/The Hague region in the Netherlands, as well as in other Internet connectivity hubs such as Amsterdam and Frankfurt.
-As these data center locations are smartly chosen from a connectivity perspective, while we also have a proprietary, high-speed and low latency global network available with a mind-boggling 10 Tbit/s of bandwidth capacity available, customers from all over the world know how to find us.
+As these data center locations are smartly chosen from a connectivity perspective, while we also have a proprietary, high-speed and low latency global network available, customers from all over the world know how to find us.
 They can have these dedicated servers fully customized according to their needs, select all different kinds of components when compiling the server system, and get access to their servers remotely.
 It’s possible to have this server hardware deployed from a distance, as Worldstream’s expert engineers are available 24/7 with average response times of only 7 minutes.

 Dedicated servers can be offered managed or unmanaged.
 While Worldstream offers its dedicated servers unmanaged aimed at tech-savvy users, many service providers worldwide offer managed dedicated servers instead.
 Talking about an unmanaged dedicated server, this type of server is usually less expensive since you are solely responsible for managing the operating system and all programs, from installation to setup.
 To be able to distribute updates, run backups, and take other steps to keep your server and data safe and secure, you’ll need true system administrator abilities.